Social Media Guidance

 - YouTube help: has online tutorials about captioning

 - MAGpie: a free Windows application from the National Center for Accessible Media

 Provide the option of viewing videos with captions in social media posts

 If your organisation has a YouTube channel, upload videos to the channel and make sure to enable closed-captions.
 Then post a link to the YouTube video as a status update, rather than uploading the video into social media.
-This will ensure that people will be directed to the accessible version on YouTube.
+This ensures that people will be directed to the accessible version on YouTube.

 Digital and Web Based Communication Systems and Services

 Provide access to the full caption or transcript for an image, video or audio